 New Jersey has established a mediation program to provide certain homeowners in foreclosure with the right to mediation.
 (Learn more about the New Jersey Foreclosure process.)

 New Jersey homeowners in foreclosure are eligible for mediation if the property is:

-Mediation is available whether or not the borrower disputes the lender’s right to foreclose and may be requested up to 60 days after the service of the summons and complaint.
+Mediation is available whether or not the borrower disputes the lender’s right to foreclose and may be requested within 60 days after the service of the summons and complaint.
 After 60 days, a motion indicating exceptional circumstances exist must be filed with the court and a judge will decide whether or not you may participate in the mediation program.
 If a sale is already scheduled, you need to file a mortion asking the court to stay (postpone) the sale.